Ashish110110/MLOps/Project/workflow_orchestration/README.md

         prefect work-queue create {work-queue-name}

 Enter the name of work queue.
-If the name is "red-wine-quality:, then the command should look like :
+If the name is "red-wine-quality", then the command should look like :

         prefect work-queue create red-wine-quality